andrey1908/cartographer/docs/source/configuration.rst

 double global_constraint_search_after_n_seconds
-  If for the duration specified by this option no global contraint has been added between two trajectories, loop closure searches will be performed globally rather than in a smaller search window.
+  If for the duration specified by this option no global contraint has been added between two trajectories, loop closure searches will be performed globally rather than in a smaller search window. (< 0 - disabled)

 cartographer.mapping.proto.TrajectoryBuilderOptions